TactileVision/CollabJam/doc/CODE.md

 ### Electron

-The client is split in two parts: frontend and backend.
-The frontend contains components that, outside of Electron, would run in a browser, the backend includes the parts that would run on a remote server.
+The client is split into frontend(renderer process) and backend(main process).
+The frontend contains components that, outside of Electron, would run in the browser, the backend includes the parts that would run on the webserver.
-On top of being an Electron app, Collabjam-Client is build with [Vue.js](https://vuejs.org).
-Therefore, for building the electron app [Vue CLI Plugin Electron Builder](https://nklayman.github.io/vue-cli-plugin-electron-builder/) is used, instead of the vanilla [Electron builder](https://www.electron.build).
+In addition to being an Electron app, Collabjam-Client is build with [Vue.js](https://vuejs.org).
+[Vue CLI Plugin Electron Builder](https://nklayman.github.io/vue-cli-plugin-electron-builder/) is used to build the app, instead of the vanilla [Electron builder](https://www.electron.build).

 Relevant Files for working with the Vue+Electron structure are:
 | File          | Purpose                                                                                                    |